Entrance Examination Colloquium Doctum

 Keep in mind that due to high demand some study programmes must adhere to admissions quota or a selection procedure (Medicine, for example).
 In effect, this means that there are a limited number of spots for new students or that some students have to be turned away during admissions.
 You are generally required to apply at an earlier time for these programmes.
 In addition, you need to present proof of registration with the Education Executive Agency (DUO).
 For further information about this subject, please visit this government web page and this page on the DUO website.

 Registration (does not apply to Erasmus MC)

-Please note: You are required to contact Erasmus MC’s Dienstencentrum Onderwijs if you want to sit for an entrance examination for a degree programme offered by this faculty (Medicine).
+Please note: You are required to contact Erasmus MC’s Onderwijs Service Centrum (OSC) if you want to sit for an entrance examination for a degree programme offered by this faculty (Medicine).

-If you believe you are eligible for exemption of one or more elements of the CD, please include certified copies of your diplomas and grade lists as appendices to your registration form.
+N.B.
+If you think that you are eligible for exemption from parts of the EE, you can add certified copies of your diplomas and lists of marks as attachments to the enrolment form.